stain/s11.no/content/2021/house-rules/citation-style/index.md

 ## Inline citations and bibliography

-For preparing a preprint or initial submission for a journal, consider the usability of the references for the reader or reviewer, rather than journal guidelines.
+For preparing a preprint or initial submission for a journal or conference, consider the usability of the references for the reader or reviewer, rather than poor publisher/Overleaf templates.

 If a manuscript is being prepared in a collaborative environment like Google Docs, or will be [published on the Web](/2022/publications/), or in another